Richard6195/my-website/about.md

 When I’m not in the field chasing data or debugging code, I enjoy sharing my knowledge through teaching, mentoring, and collaborating on multidisciplinary projects.
 I am committed to fostering inclusivity in research and enhancing local capacity in the regions where I work.

-Beond this, I like to spend my time indulging in some more... grounded pursuits.
+Beyond this, I like to spend my time indulging in some more... grounded pursuits.
 As an unfortunate, yet loyal Arsenal FC supporter, I have embraced the highs and lows of the beautiful game (though with a surname like Gunner, what other team could I possibly support?).
 On the flip side, I’ve also taken to golf—a sport where I can combine my love for precision with the occasional frustration of losing a ball in the rough!

 <div class="image-row">
   <img src="assets/images/arsenal.jpg" alt="" />